CarlyS2240/Strathearn-Carly-Assignment-2-React-Clone/README.md

 ### npm install

-To install the necessary packages and their dependencies for this application please run the
+To install the necessary packages and their dependencies for this application please run the 'npm install' command in the terminal.

-npm install

-command in the terminal.

 ### npm start